 Application for Admission.
 Any attorney who is a member in good standing of the bar of any federal court or of the highest court of any state may apply for pro hac vice admission to this Court by fulfilling the following requirements:

 Motion.
-Only a member in good standing of the bar of this Court who is professionally associated with the applicant in the subject case or proceeding may move for the applicant’s pro hac vice admission.
-The movant need only serve the motion on the United States trustee and the case attorney (if any).
+Only a member in good standing of the bar of the District of Vermont who is professionally associated with the applicant in the subject case or proceeding may move for the applicant’s pro hac vice admission.
+The movant need only serve the motion on the United States trustee and the debtor or plaintiff’s attorney (if any).

 Supporting Affidavit.
 The applicant must attach to the motion an affidavit containing the following information:

-the applicant’s office mailing address, e-mail address, and telephone number,
+the applicant’s office mailing address, e-mail address, and telephone number;

-a list of the courts to which the applicant has been admitted to practice, the dates of admission, and the applicant’s bar identification number(s),
+a list of the courts to which the applicant has been admitted to practice, the dates of admission, and the applicant’s bar identification number(s);

-a statement specifying whether the applicant is in good standing and eligible to practice in those courts,
+a statement specifying whether the applicant is in good standing and eligible to practice in those courts;

-a statement specifying whether the applicant is currently suspended or disbarred in any jurisdiction,
+a statement specifying whether the applicant is currently suspended or disbarred in any jurisdiction;

-a statement describing the nature and status of any past or pending disciplinary matters involving the applicant,
+a statement describing the nature and status of any past or pending disciplinary matters involving the applicant;

-an affirmation that the applicant has read the District Court Local Rules and these Rules,
+an affirmation that the applicant has read the District Court Local Rules and these Rules;

-a statement that the applicant has registered to use CM/ECF in this District or in another district with comparable CM/ECF training, or a statement that the applicant will complete CM/ECF training and be registered within 28 days of the Court granting pro hac vice admission, and that the movant will effectuate electronic filings until the applicant is so registered,
+a statement that the applicant has registered to use CM/ECF in this District or in another district with comparable CM/ECF training, or a statement that the applicant will complete CM/ECF training and be registered within 28 days of the Court granting pro hac vice admission, and that the movant will effectuate electronic filings until the applicant is so registered;

-a statement designating the movant as the applicant’s agent for service of process and this Court as the forum for the resolution of any dispute arising from the applicant’s pro hac vice admission, and
+a statement designating the movant as the applicant’s agent for service of process and this Court as the forum for the resolution of any dispute arising from the applicant’s pro hac vice admission; and

 a statement that the applicant understands their obligation to file a notice with the Clerk if any fact underlying the foregoing statements changes during the pendency of the case (e.g., if the applicant is suspended or disbarred in any jurisdiction), within 14 days of such changes in circumstances.

 Fee.
 The current rate established for the pro hac vice admission fee must be paid to “U.S. Bankruptcy Court” and must accompany the motion.
 The fee is non-refundable.
-The Clerk will waive the admission fee for admission of federal government counsel.
+The Clerk shall waive the admission fee for admission of federal government counsel.

 Revocation.
-The Court may revoke pro hac vice admission for good cause at any time, including for an attorney’s failure to disclose a material change to the affirmations made in support of the attorney’s application for admission pro hac vice.
+The Court may revoke pro hac vice admission for good cause at any time, including for an attorney’s failure to disclose a material change to the affirmations made in support of the attorney’s application for pro hac vice admission.

 Local Counsel.
 Unless excused by the Court for good cause, an attorney admitted pro hac vice must remain at all times associated in the action with a member of the bar of this Court (“local counsel”) upon whom all process, notices, and other papers must be served, who must sign all filings, and whose attendance is required at all hearings.
 An attorney may be local counsel without having an office or residence in Vermont.